jjfreire/riws/README.md

 ### Why not more than 400 pages?
 Hardcoded value in [quotes_spider.py](./RIWS/RIWS/spiders/quotes_spider.py), line 32

 Retrieving the jobs would be time-consuming, unnecessary, and could also introduce additional issues with CAPTCHAs.

+## License
+This project is licensed under the **Custom Non-Commercial License**.
+It may be used for educational and research purposes only.
+Commercial use is prohibited without explicit written consent from the contributors.
+See the [LICENSE](./LICENSE) file for more details.